This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you

 I wanted to treat them to something when I headed down to visit them last month, and so this Caramilk slice was born.

 Ingredients + Alternatives

-A variation on my white chocolate and raspberry fudge slice and Easter Mini Egg Fudge Slice, I went all out in this recipe, using the regular Caramilk, plus the new(ish?)
-Hokey Pokey Caramilk and some chopped up Caramilk Twirls.
+A variation on my white chocolate and raspberry fudge slice and Easter Mini Egg Fudge Slice recipes I went all out in this one, using the regular Caramilk, plus some Hokey Pokey Caramilk and some chopped up Caramilk Twirls.
 Because “go big or go home”, am I right?

 The hokey pokey Caramilk adds a nice bit of extra crunch to this fudge slice, but if you can’t find any or you’re not a fan, you can swap it for another block of regular Caramilk.

 The same goes for the Twirls, if you can’t find them you could swap them for regular Twirls, Flakes, or any other chopped up chocolate (or chocolate chips!) that you like.

 So many different flavoured biscuits would work in this.
-Vanilla, chocolate, chocolate chip, even gingernuts would be nice.
+Vanilla, chocolate, chocolate chip, coconut, even gingernuts would be nice.

 Just melt together some sweetened condensed milk, butter and the Caramilk chocolate in a microwave safe bowl.

 Let the mixture cool a bit, then stir in the crushed biscuits and chopped Twirls.
 Then spread it into a baking paper lined 8″ square cake tin, sprinkle with a few more bits of chopped chocolate and/or twirls, and leave it in the fridge to set.

 Recently I have also started giving the fudge mixture a quick beat with an electric mixer before adding in the crunchy bits.
 This serves two purposes – it helps cool the mix down a bit to prevent the Twirls from melting, and it also gives the fudge a bit of a lighter, smoother texture.